By Jonathan Springston, Editor, Relias Media

 Under this rule, immigrants who receive “public benefits above a certain threshold [are] known as a ‘public charge,’” according to language released by the White House.
 The rule expands the types of programs that can contribute to a “public charge” label, including Medicaid use.

 The White House says this rule, set to take effect on Oct.
 15, “will protect American taxpayers, preserve our social safety net for vulnerable Americans, and uphold the rule of law.”
-Almost immediately after HHS announced the rule’s finalization, there was a cascade of swift, negative responses from several corners of the healthcare industry and beyond.
+Almost immediately after DHS announced the rule’s finalization, there was a cascade of swift, negative responses from several corners of the healthcare industry and beyond.

 The American College of Emergency Physicians called the rule “a dangerous policy that could negatively impact health outcomes for all Americans.”
 The American Heart Association predicted the policy “would be catastrophic to immigrants with chronic health conditions.”